ct-bess/Bad-Algorithms-Made-Worse/README.md

-# :b:ad Algorithms Made Worse
+# Bad Algorithms Made Worse

+This is a collection of college work and small personal projects that should not be taken very seriously.

 ## Contents